kleopatra999/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

 * Only one NIC should have an internet access::

   # eth0
-  # OpenStack Management network
+  # OpenStack Management networkauto eth0
-  auto eth0
   iface eth0 inet static
   address 10.10.10.51
   netmask 255.255.255.0